jrheiner/neo4j_katacoda/neo4j_case_study/step4.md

 To understand what the above command does in detail, let's look at the different parts:

 1. `CREATE CONSTRAINT` creates a constraint that ensures that every node with the person label (actors and directors) will have a unique name property.
 It also implicitly creates an index.
-By indexing the name property, node lookup (e.g. MERGE) will be much faster.
-As a result the import is significantly faster.
+By indexing the name property, node lookup (e.g., MERGE) will be much faster.
+As a result, the import is significantly faster.

-2. `LOAD CSV WITH HEADERS FROM 'file:///netflix_titles.csv' AS row` loads the CSV file from the /neo4j/data/ directory in the Docker container and parses the single lines. `AS row` saves the values of a single line in the variable `row` so we can access them in the rest of the query. ("Cypher Query Language - Developer Guides", 2022)
+2. `LOAD CSV WITH HEADERS FROM 'file:///netflix_titles.csv' AS row` loads the CSV file from the `~/neo4j/data` directory in the Docker container and parses the single lines. `AS row` saves the values of a single line in the variable `row` so we can access them in the rest of the query. ("Cypher Query Language - Developer Guides", 2022)

 3. `CREATE (movie:Movie {id: row.show_id, name: row.title})` creates a single node with "Movie" label and sets the properties `name` and `id` using the data from the CSV line.  ("Cypher Query Language - Developer Guides", 2022)